 Mark arrived in the summer of 1996.
 He had a huge personality from the get-go — silly, engaging, always ready to laugh, a lover of absurd humor.
 His first word was “Deeee!” – “Cheese!” – for the constant photographs.
 He loved to talk – a lot – and he learned to read at the age of 4.
 He was friendly and kind to every single person he met – young or old.
 He hated conflict, getting shots, yard work, and was excellent at avoiding responsibility.

 Incredibly smart and quick-witted, school was a cake-walk and he barely did the work, yet he delighted his teachers and classmates.
+One teacher said, “When Mark walked into the room, you knew it was going to be a good day.”
 He tested well – got a 34 on the ACT and well over 2200 on his SAT (I guess I can brag about this now) – and was admitted to the highly competitive Virginia Tech School of Engineering.
 He was so excited to finally start taking aerospace and astrophysics courses as he began his sophomore year in August of 2015.

 He adored his big sister, Sarah, and always, somewhat secretly, wanted to do everything she did – up to a point (he drew the line at color guard).